jonathanneels/MindOrMatter/README.md

 Do note:
 Using the characters or this engine requires you to refer to Jonathan F.M.
 Neels.
 If you make profit +10.000 euro, you must give me a honest share of 2.25 percent ;).

+Do note B:
+In static you'll find sticktorial_char_designer.html.
+All character designs (not the particles) are made with this homemade graphics tool.
+You can use it at your heart's content.